pass-the-salt/2025/content/english/annual-report/_index.md

 | 2019                 | 46            | 35            | 3 (12.0%)                         |    76.0%         |
 | 2018                 | 37            | 29            | 2 (06.0%)                         |    78.3%         |

-💚 **Number of submissions:** we are happy with the level and quality of the submissions.
-It is always a fight to get enough but also good quality content and this year is a good one!
-We had 26 talks and the number of workshops is also quite high (6) occupying all available slots.
+💚 **Number of submissions:** We are happy with the level and quality of the submissions.
+It is always a challenge to get enough content while maintaining high quality, and this year has been a success!
+We had 26 talks, and the number of workshops was also quite high (6), fully occupying all available slots.

 <img src="/images/workshop.jpg" alt="2025 workshop" width="100%"/>
 <br>

-*Pauline & William workshop.
-Photo by julioloayzam*
+*Pauline & William's workshop.
+Photo by @julioloayzam*

-💚 **New in 2025** partly due to our extended core team, our CFP announcement and topics ideas have been able to be pushed to **different new ecosystems** (low level, secure messaging, privacy) but **also to more academics** we weren't able to reach previously.
-By this way, we have also been able to attract some attendees we usually didn't see at PTS (German activits for example).
+💚 **New in 2025:** Partly due to our extended core team, our CFP announcements and topic ideas were pushed to **new ecosystems** (low-level, secure messaging, privacy) and **more academics** we hadn't reached before.
+This effort also attracted attendees we usually didn't see at PTS, such as German activists.

-💚 **New in 2025**
-After boot security in 2023 and PKI/transparency in 2024 (which came back this year!), the **secured messagaing session** has been a good example of panel of different kind of speakers and topics (IETF and messging expert, long term OSS developer, researcher, core team of large secure messaging deployment), all with a high level of expertise.
+💚 **New in 2025:** After focusing on boot security in 2023 and PKI/transparency in 2024 (which returned this year!), the **secured messaging session** stood out as an excellent example of diverse speakers and topics.
+It featured IETF and messaging experts, long-term OSS developers, researchers, and core team members of large secure messaging deployments, all showcasing a high level of expertise.

-We also have the **opportunity to have low level experts from academics** which is new for PTS!
+We also had the **opportunity to host low-level experts from academia**, which is a first for PTS!

-### Geograpical speakers distribution
+### Geographical speakers distribution

 | Year      | France   | (rest of) Europe | (rest of the) World |
 | --------- | -------- | ---------------- | ------------------- |